openbraininstitute/neurodamus/docs/inputs.rst

 This is the main SONATA file that controls the simulation settings.
 Key fields include:

 - What **reports** the simulator should generate.
 - The duration of the simulation.
+- The Neuron stimuli.

 A **report** is one of the possible outputs of the simulation.
 It typically consists of a time trace of a specific value (e.g., voltage) recorded per neuron.
 Reports can also be generated per neuronal section.